matanmeir1/matanmeir1/README.md

 ### 👋 Hello there, My name is Matan Meir!

-- 👨‍🎓 I'm about to graduated B.Sc degree in the Computer Science field at The Academic Collage of Tel-Aviv-Yaffo.
+- 👨‍🎓 B.Sc degree in the Computer Science at The Academic Collage of Tel-Aviv-Yaffo.
 - I enjoy Gaming 🎮, Programming 🖥️ and sports 😆.
-- 🌱 I’m currently learning - More in the Software developing field.
+- 🌱 I’m currently learning - More in the Devops, Security, AI and Software developing field.
 - 📫 How to reach me: https://www.linkedin.com/in/matan-meir1/

 <!--